 Case study - Contoso configures a communication compliance policy to identify potentially inappropriate text for Microsoft Teams, Exchange, and Yammer communications

-Microsoft Purview Communication Compliance provides the tools to help organizations detect regulatory compliance violations (for example SEC or FINRA), such as sensitive or confidential information, harassing or threatening language, and sharing of adult content.
+Microsoft Purview Communication Compliance provides the tools to help organizations detect regulatory compliance (for example, SEC or FINRA) and business conduct violations such as sensitive or confidential information, harassing or threatening language, and sharing of adult content.
 Built with privacy by design, usernames are pseudonymized by default, role-based access controls are built in, investigators are opted in by an admin, and audit logs are in place to help ensure user-level privacy.

 Microsoft Purview Communication Compliance helps minimize communication risks by helping you detect, capture, and act on messages with potentially inappropriate text in your organization.
 Potentially inappropriate text may include profanity, threats, harassment, and adult content.
 Pre-defined and custom policies allow you to review internal and external communications for policy matches, so they can be examined by designated reviewers.
 Reviewers can investigate alerts for email, Microsoft Teams, Yammer, or third-party communications throughout your organization and take appropriate remediation actions to make sure they're compliant with your organization's message standards.